 The OHSAA office is here to help as needed, but depending on the time of the year it can be difficult to reach us.
 However, there are other sources of assistance.
 Our website (www.ohsaa.org) includes a great deal of information that covers many of the inquiries we often receive.
 The website provides track and field regulations, general sport regulations, tournament regulations, uniform regulations, etc. Your OATCCC Officers are another great resource for you as well.
-Their contact information is provided in section 6.2 of this manual and can be found on their website (www.oatccc.com).
+For officials, similar contact information is also provided in this manual.
+All contact information is provided in sections 6.1 and 6.2 of this manual.